Cobase/cobase/README.md

 - Each group has an RSS feed
 - Option to allow users to browse groups and posts without logging in
 - Google Analytics implementation
+- Bookmarklet to allow copy main content from any site with just few clicks of a mouse
+- Vagrant intergation for setting up development environment in a snap

 #Upcoming features

 You are more than welcome to join us to make Cobase even better.
-Please rever to the issues list to see what is coming up and if you would be able to pitch in.
+Please refer to the issues list to see what is coming up and if you would be able to pitch in.

 https://github.com/CoBase/cobase/issues